tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 - Tekton supports both Kubernetes and OpenShift

 ## Installing Tekton within OpenShift Cluster
-- From the OpenShift webconsole, switch to Administrator view and select Operators --> Operators Hub and search for "Red Hat OpenShift Pipelines" and install it.
+- From the OpenShift web console, switch to Administrator view and select Operators --> Operators Hub and search for "Red Hat OpenShift Pipelines" and install it.

 ## Installing Tekton CLI tool